-94. Jurisdiction of courts

-95. Saving of common law

-96. Limitation of liability

-97. Regulations

-98. Short title and commencement

-CHAPTER I

-INTERPRETATION, OBJECTS AND APPLICATION

-Definitions

-1. In this Act, unless the context indicates otherwise-

-"addressee", in respect of a data message, means a person who is intended by the 15 originator to receive the data message, but not a person acting as an intermediary in respect of that data message:

-"advanced electronic signature" means an electronic signature which results from a process which has been accredited by the Authority as provided for in section 38: "authentication products or services" means products or services designed to 20 identify the holder of an electronic signature to other persons: "authentication service provider" means a person whose authentication products or services have been accredited by the Authority under section 38 or recognised under section 41:

-"Authority", for purposes of-

-(a) Chapter VI, means the Director-General acting as the Accreditation Authority as provided for in that Chapter:

-the Chapter X, means the .za Domain Name Authority established by that Chapter:

-"automated transaction" means an electronic transaction conducted or performed, 30 in whole or in part, by means of data messages in which the conduct or data messages of one or both parties are not reviewed by a natural person in the ordinary course of such natural person's business or employment:

-"browser" means a computer program which allows a person to read hyperlinked data messages:

-"cache" means high speed memory that stores data for relatively short periods of time, under computer control, in order to speed up data transmission or processing: "ccTLD" means country code top level domain in the top level of the global domain name system assigned according to the two-letter codes in the International Standard ISO 3166-1 (Codes for Representation of Names of Countries and their 40 Subdivision)

-"certification service provider" means a person providing an authentication product or service in the form of a digital certificate attached to, incorporated in or logically associated with a data message:

-"consumer" means any natural person who enters or intends entering into an 45 electronic transaction with a supplier as the end user of the goods or services offered by that supplier:

-"Consumer Affairs Committee" means the Consumer Affairs Committee established by section 2 of the Consumer Affairs (Unfair Business Practices) Act.
-1988 (Act No. 71 of 1988):

-"critical data" means data that is declared by the Minister in terms of section 54 to be of importance to the protection of the national security of the Republic or the economic and social well-being of its citizens:

-"critical database" means a collection of critical data in electronic form from where it may be accessed, reproduced or retracted;
+95. 96.
+97. 98.
+99. Saving of Common Law Limitation of Liability Regulations 5 SCHEDULE 1 SCHEDULE 2 10 CHAPTER I INTERPRETATION, OBJECTS AND APPLICATION Defin itions , In this Act, unless the context indicates otherwise- "addressee" of a data message means a person who is intended by the originator to receive the data message, but not a person acting as an intermediary in respect of that data message; 15 i "advanced electronic signature" means an electronic signature which results from a process which has been accredited by the Authority as provided for in section 38; "authentication products or services" means products or services designed to identify the holder of an electronic signature to other persons; "authentication service provider" means a person whose authentication products or services have been accredited by the Authority under section 38 or recognised 20 under section 41; "Authority", for purposes of- 25 ((a) Chapter VI, means the Director-General acting as the Accreditation Authority as provided for in that Chapter; (b) Chapter X, means the .za domain name space Authority established by that Chapter; "automated transaction" means an electronic transaction conducted or performed, 30 in whole or in part, by means of data messages in which the conduct or data messages of one or both parties are not reviewed by a natural person in the ordinary course of such natural person's business or employment; "browser" means a computer program which allows a person to read hyperlinked data messages; "cache" means high speed memory that stores data for relatively short periods of time, under computer control, in order to speed up data transmission or processing; 35 ; "ccTLD" means country code top level domain in the top level of the global domain name system assigned according to the two-letter codes in the International Standard ISO 3166-1 (Codes for Representation of Names of Countries and their Subdivision); "certification service provider" means a person providing an authentication 40 ] product or service in the form of a digital certificate attached to, incorporated in or logically associated with a data message; "consumer" means any natural person who enters or intends entering into an electronic transaction with a supplier as the end user of the goods or services 45 ; offered by that supplier; "Consumer Affairs Committee" means the Consumer Affairs Committee established by section 2 of the Consumer Affairs (Unfair Business Practices) Act, 1988 (Act No. 71 of 1988); "critical data" means data that is declared by the Minister in terms of section 54 to be of importance to the protection of the national security of the Republic or the economic and social well-being of its citizens; 50 "critical database" means a collection of critical data in electronic form from where it may be accessed, reproduced or retracted; 55